Tairox/SlidingPuzzle4x4/README.md

 | 13 |  14 | 15 |  |

 In order to do so, you will be able to click on the tiles next to the empty one in order to make the number clicked jump into the empty space.

+### Shortcuts

+Escape : Quit the game or return in menu
+R : Restart

 ## How the project was coded